Current Offerings -- Greek Coins (Page 2 of 3)

 Successors to Alexander the Great

 The Seleukid Dyansty lasted from about 312 to 64 BC.
 It was founded by Seleukos I, a close companion of Alexander the Great.
 Seleukos rose to power during the period of instability following Alexander's death.
-The territories conquered by Alexander were split amongst his key Generals, Seleukos, Ptolemy (Egypt), and Antigan Gonatas (Macedonia).
+The territories conquered by Alexander were split amongst his key Generals, Seleukos, Ptolemy (Egypt), and Antiganous Gonatas (Macedonia).
 The territorial extent of the Seleukid Dynasty varies greatly from period to period.
 However, at it's peak, it comprised the whole of Alexander the Great's conquest, except Egypt.

-#8902: GREEK SILVER Tetradrachm
+#11298: GREEK SILVER Tetradrachm

 SELEUKID DYNASTY,

-Reign of Antiochus I, Soter
+Reign of Antiochus I

 280 to 261 BC